Start Exploring

 The second project we visit is Feed the Khaltsha Organic Garden.
 Established in 2020, this garden, located behind the Sibongile Day and Night Care Centre for children with cerebral palsy, has gone from strength to strength.
 From supplying organic vegetables to the centre, it now sells vegetables to the community at large, growing from three initial beds of spinach to a 430 sqm garden with a variety of seasonal vegetables.
 It was inspiring to see entrepreneurship blossoming here, offering healthy food to the community and a sustainable income for these young growers.

-Our final stop is Neighbourhood Old Age Homes (NOAH) which provides services to the elders of greater Cape Town.
+Our final stop is Neighbourhood Old Age Homes (NOAH), which provides services to the elders of greater Cape Town.
 During our visit, we are entertained by the fabulous Khayelitsha Youth Choir.
 Formed in 2018, KYC aims to empower young people by providing educational and social support through music.
 The choir is a haven for members, providing a safe space for them as they face the trials and tribulations in their community.
-The beautiful sound they make is heavenly and the joy with which they sing will stay with me for years to come.
+The beautiful sound they make is heavenly, and the joy with which they sing will stay with me for years to come.

 I wholeheartedly recommend an experience with Uthando; it brought another dimension to my Cape Town adventure, highlighting the beauty and resilience of South Africa’s communities.

 A visit to the Oranjezicht City Farm Market near the V&A Waterfront is another must.
 Supporting dozens of local farmers and food artisans, this lively market is a feast for the senses.
-The variety of different foods and crafts on offer is fantastic and you are sure to come away with a few goodies.
+The variety of different foods and crafts on offer is fantastic, and you are sure to come away with a few goodies.
 I picked up Cape Malay curry ingredients to bring a taste of South Africa back home.

 Exploring the Winelands of Franschhoek

 If you enjoy a spot of wine tasting, Franschhoek is sure to be at the top of your bucket list.
 Around an hour’s drive from Cape Town, Franschhoek is home to some of the best wineries in the country.
-It’s not all about wine though, there are many ways to enjoy the vineyards, from beautiful gardens to wander around to wonderful restaurants and shops to explore.
+It’s not all about wine though; there are many ways to enjoy the vineyards, from beautiful gardens to wander around, to wonderful restaurants and shops to explore.
 Many vineyards also offer paired tastings with foods such as cheese, biltong and chocolate.
 There are also olive oil and balsamic vinegar tastings and even juice tastings for children.

 My first stop in Franschhoek is Babylonstoren, a 17th-century Cape Dutch estate with rolling vineyards and beautiful gardens to explore.
 I spend the morning wandering through the extensive fruit orchards, edible flower garden and prickly pear maze, before paying a visit to the farm shop with its homemade bread and charcuterie, the Milk Room with its water buffalo gelato and the Lekker Room for steaming coffee.
-I tour the wine museum and learn about the history and cultivation of wine before exploring the Scented Room where you can blend your own bath salts, body scrubs and face masks.
+I tour the wine museum and learn about the history and cultivation of wine before exploring the Scented Room, where you can blend your own bath salts, body scrubs and face masks.

-Of course, a visit to Bablyonstoren wouldn’t be complete without lunch at Babel, their signature restaurant with its proud farm-to-fork philosophy.
+Of course, a visit to Babylonstoren wouldn’t be complete without lunch at Babel, their signature restaurant with its proud farm-to-fork philosophy.
 We are brought spritzed asparagus spears to munch on and enjoy delicious wines and the most mouth-watering plates of food with ingredients from the historical garden – carrots have never tasted so good!
 There’s something magical about tasting food sourced directly from the gardens in front of you.

 Wine tram in Franschhoek